Posterior Predictive Propensity Scores and $p$-Values: The role of the propensity score in Bayesian causal inference

 Nevertheless, completely ignoring the PS seems worrisome.
 Because the PS characterizes the treatment assignment mechanism, it is intuitive to use it in one way or another in analyzing observational data.
 Below I will review some strategies to use the PS in Bayesian causal inference, with the last one being the proposal of this article.

 \paragraph{Use the PS in the design phase} \citet{Rubin85} provided a heuristic argument based on robustness for the importance of using the PS in Bayesian causal inference. \citet{robins1997toward} provided more theoretical discussion of this issue. \citet{Rubin07} later argued that observational studies should have two stages: the design stage and the analysis stage.
-Based on this, even the analysis stage is purely Bayesian in the sense of Section \ref{sec::pscore-no-role}, the PS plays a central role in the design stage to make the observational study as close as possible to a randomized experiment .
+Based on this view, even the analysis stage is purely Bayesian in the sense of Section \ref{sec::pscore-no-role}, the PS plays a central role in the design stage to make the observational study as close as possible to a randomized experiment.
+Canonical approaches include PS matching and stratification in the design stage \citep{Rosenbaum83ps, Rubin07, ImbensRubin15}.
 This view highlights the role of the PS in designing observational studies but still cannot incorporate the PS in the Bayesian analysis reviewed in Section \ref{sec::propensityscore-ignorable-bayes}.

 \paragraph{Use dependent priors} Section \ref{sec::propensityscore-ignorable-bayes} assumes independent priors on the parameters $\theta_X$, $\theta_Z$ and $\theta_Y$.
-Consequently, the posterior distribution factors into three independent components, and then the PS is ignorable for inferring $\tau$.
+Consequently, the joint posterior distribution factors into three independent components, and then the PS is ignorable for inferring $\tau$.
 The independence of the posterior distributions, however, does not hold with dependent priors on $\theta_X$, $\theta_Z$ and $\theta_Y$. \citet{Wang12} used dependent prior for variable selection in both the PS and outcome models. \citet{ritov2014bayesian} constructed a dependent prior that yielded frequentist's properties.
 Their prior for the outcome model depended on the PS, and they only focused on some special cases.
 In general, this strategy may not be easy to implement to achieve desired frequentist's properties.